IMScience-PPGINF-PucMinas/HieTaSumm-doc/docs/source/variables.rst

 :video_path: define the path to the videos folder
 :summary_path: define the summary result path
 :percent:
-:alpha; changes the standard deviation
+:alpha: changes the standard deviation
 :rate: video rate
 :time: video time
 :hierarchy: [watershed_hierarchy_by_area] defines the hierarchy used